2015 Oregon State Beavers baseball team

 The 2015 Oregon State Beavers baseball team represented Oregon State University in the 2015 NCAA Division I baseball season.
-The Beavers play their home games at Goss Stadium at Coleman Field and are members of the Pac-12 Conference.
-The team is coached by Pat Casey in his 21st season at Oregon State.
+The Beavers played their home games at Goss Stadium at Coleman Field and were members of the Pac-12 Conference.
+The team was coached by Pat Casey in his 21st season at Oregon State.

 Awards and honors

 2015 was another award-winning year for Oregon State.
 It was the fourth straight year a Beaver player garnered a major conference award and third year in a row that at least four players were named to the All-Conference First Team.

 Postseason

 Although the Beavers finished second in the Pac-12 they were not selected as a Regional host site for the opening round of the 2015 NCAA Division I baseball tournament.
 Oregon State was the #2 seed of the Dallas Regional with host and #1 seed Dallas Baptist, #3 Texas and #4 Virginia Commonwealth.
 After winning their first game against Texas the Beavers were eliminated after dropping two straight versus VCU and Dallas Baptist.